Men’s Wedding Attire Dos and Don’ts

 A lot of guys are clueless about what to wear to weddings.
 They end up shopping with their girlfriends at the last minute, impulsively buying coats and ties and shoes they don’t want, all in the name of tradition.

-And if traditions weren’t enough, the creative invitations make the situation even more perplexing.
-The instructions tell you to dress casually, wear vintage, or color coordinate outfits with other guys.
+And if traditions weren’t hard enough to master, creative wedding invitations make the situation more perplexing.
+They tell you to dress casually, wear vintage, or color coordinate outfits with other guys.
 It can get a bit ridiculous.

 But don’t let it stress you out!
 Use these 8 pearls of wedding wisdom as a guide for getting dressed this season, and you’ll do fine.

 1. Do Wear Something Traditional

 Weddings are not fashion shows and (if you’re a guest) you are not the center of attention.
 Wear something traditional and save the experimentation for later.
 Even if it’s your own wedding and you have complete control over attire – do you want to look back at photos and laugh/cringe at the outdated style trends?

 2. Don’t Underdress

 You could do worse than a shirt and tie, but you could also do better.
 How?
 Buy a jacket, get it tailored to fit you, and then wear it with confidence.

 3. Do Wear a Suit